-• Real support from the agency:

-Agencies have traditionally treated

-volunteers like they were some magical

-breed of elves, capable of mysteriously

-accomplishing tasks with no real

-support system.
-The new volunteer

-workforce expects to receive all the

-training, supplies, and back-up it needs,

-and to receive it without asking.
-And

-they also expect a flexible approach

-from the agency that will adjust support

-and requirements based upon the needs

-of the volunteer.
+• Real support from the agency: Agencies have traditionally treated volunteers like they were some magical breed of elves, capable of mysteriously accomplishing tasks with no real support system.
+The new volunteer workforce expects to receive all the training, supplies, and back-up it needs, and to receive it without asking.
+And they also expect a flexible approach from the agency that will adjust support and requirements based upon the needs of the volunteer.

-• Staff proficiency: Perhaps the most important requirement for the future will be an upgraded capacity on the part of agency staff to handle both the modern volunteer effectively."
+• Staff proficiency: Perhaps the most important requirement for the future will be an upgraded capacity on the part of agency staff to handle both effectively."

 "Volunteer jobs, for the most part, haven't changed.
 Staff is still recruiting by the numbers...asking professional women to come in and do menial clerical jobs.
-It's a wonder that we still have as many volunteers as we do, especially as we have never recruited men or young people well...It is we who have not learned to recruit and utilize the modern volunteer.
+It's a wonder that we still have as many volunteers as we do, especially as we have never recruited men or young people well...It is we who have not learned to recruit and utilize the modern volunteer volunteers in general, and volunteers from diverse backgrounds in particular, with more skill than every before.
+Agency staff will be the volunteer coordinators of the future, and they will need to know how to effectively interact and manage volunteers.
+Staff who currently have no background in or training on working with volunteers will need to learn how to use a resource that thinks for itself.

-Frank Wylie

-California State University

-"Crisis Time for Nonprofits"
+Frank Wylie California State University "Crisis Time for Nonprofits" Vital Speeches January 1, 1989

-Vital Speeches

-January 1, 1989